lancenacabuan/Shaliah/README.md

 interest**: There\'s some scholarly interest in re-examining subordinationist theologies of early church without the usual heresy stamp, purely historically.
-Also some interest in **"Jesus\'s self-understanding"**–did Jesus think he was God or agent?
+Also some interest in **"Jesus\'s self-understanding"** – did Jesus think he was God or agent?
 Most historical Jesus scholars (even many Christians) think Jesus likely saw himself as Messiah/prophet, not walking around thinking \"I am God.\" That could support a view that the high divine Christology was a